EliseAld/schubness/README.md

 schubness
 ====

-This repository contains the data and the scripts used in the manuscript "Hubness reduction improves downstream analyses of single-cell transcriptomic data" in which we study the hubness phenomenon and related observations in single-cell RNA sequencing data
+This repository contains the data and the scripts used in the manuscript "Hubness reduction improves downstream analyses of single-cell transcriptomic data" in which we study the hubness phenomenon and related observations in single-cell RNA sequencing data.

 Aims